 A competitive and equitable tax system creates jobs and strengthens the economy.
 With 26 million people expected to call Florida home by 2030, Florida will need to create 1.7 million jobs.
 One key to creating jobs for this growing population will be a competitive and equitable tax system.
 Yet, Florida is the only state in the nation that taxes businesses on rent – setting up discouraging and discriminatory tax policies.

 In order for Florida’s businesses to grow and remain competitive the Florida Chamber will continue to support:

 - Eliminating Florida’s Business Rent Tax

 Florida is currently the only state in the nation that charges a Business Rent Tax.
 That means in Florida, businesses pay a six percent tax on the space they lease, including added costs to that lease, such as property taxes, maintenance and the cost of insurance — meaning some businesses are subject to double taxation.
 This tax costs Florida businesses $1.7 billion every single year.
-A one percent reduction this year advocated by the Florida Chamber would keep $287 million in the hands of Florida’s job creators, allowing them to hire additional employees, make improvements and reinvest back into their businesses.

 - Reducing Corporate Income Tax